passport/www.passportjs.org/books/concepts/pop-token/README.md

 being intercepted and stolen.
 The attacker can then use the token, as if it where the legitimate application, and the API has no way to prevent such usage.

+WIP:

+Define terms:
+presenter
+sender-constrained:
+holder-of-key:

+Other methods:
+mTLS
+Token Binding

+Primary aim is to prevent use of leaked or stolen access tokens